 What Training Is Required to Become a Chaplain?

 Chaplains can be found in many environments, including hospitals and military bases.
 The training and education to become a chaplain varies based on the particular field you want to work in.
-Schools offering Pastoral Ministry degrees can also be found in these popular choices.

 The Role of a Chaplain